 This is an online course.
 There is no face-to-face component during this course.

 All teaching will be delivered online and consists of self-study material using a combination of pre-recorded lectures with synchronous interactive live sessions, including Q&A and panel discussions (based on pre-recorded content) and computer-based practical sessions.
-Computer-based practical sessions will use Stata software (prior experience of Stata not required).
+Computer-based practical sessions will use Stata software.
+Prior experience of Stata is not required; however, some statistical programming experience is strongly encouraged.
 Participants will be sent a link to access the course material before the course begins.

-The course is tentatively set to run 9:30-16:30 GMT daily, which includes time to watch pre-recorded content.
-Live sessions (e.g., Q&A, panels, computer practicals) are tentatively set to run daily between 10:30-12:45 GMT and 14:15-16:30 GMT, with a break from 12:45-14:15 GMT.
-All times are estimates and subject to change.
-Live Q&A and panel sessions will be recorded and made available to students.
+The course is tentatively set to run 9:30-16:30 BST daily, which includes a mixture of time to watch pre-recorded content and interactive live sessions (e.g., Q&A, computer practicals) where students have the opportunity to apply and discuss concepts introduced in the pre-recorded content.
+We will run 10 sessions over 5 days, separated into an AM and PM block each day of the week.
+Live Q&A sessions will be recorded and made available to students.
 Computer practicals will not be recorded.

 Assessment